 The special investigating committee had the authority to look into all areas of ALPA's business, including one that was rapidly becoming infamous-the new building located at the corner of 55th and Cicero on the edge of Chicago's Midway Airport.
 The idea of an ALPA building had obsessed Behncke for years.
 The 1947 convention approved \$250,000 for it, thus fulfilling Behncke's dreams.
 As the committee investigated further, it found that the building itself was one of Behncke's major problems.
 Many committee members suspected that Behncke's sidewalk supervising at the building site caused the lengthy administrative delays in ALPA's paperwork.
 Behncke wanted the building to be extraordinary, built to aircraft specifications.
-His outrageous demands, such as lining up the nuts, bolts, and screws with north and south and recutting expensive marble, exceeded the budget the convention had approved by as much as sevenfold.
-Behncke wanted the building to be a monument to his leadership.
+His outrageous demands, such as lining up the nuts, bolts, and screws with north and south and recutting expensive marble, exceeded the building to be a monument to his leadership.
 Ironically, it would become more a tomb.